 Do you smell that?

 All around northeastern North America, a strange smell is starting to hang in the air.
-The skunky odor could easily be mistaken for an actual skunk, but it isn't quite that strong.
-If you are in a wet area you may notice small chimneys in the snow or what looks like a red and yellow parrot beak poking up.
+The skunky odor could easily be mistaken for an actual skunk but it isn't quite that strong.
+If you are in a wet area you may notice small chimneys in the snow or what looks like a red and yellow parrot beak poking up from the ground.
 The smell gets stronger as you bend down to get a closer look.
 What you are seeing is Symplocarpus foetidus, better known as skunk cabbage.

 Skunk cabbage is a true spring wildflower.
-Skunk cabbage is one of those small groups of plants that can generate their own heat, causing it to literally melt its way through the snow cover.
-This species belongs to the same family of plants as philodendron and the titan arum, Araceae.
-The inflorescence emerges in early spring before the snow (if there is any) has a chance to melt.
-Using heat generated via a unique for of metabolic activity, the flowers can reach temperatures of 15-35°C (59-95°F).
+It is also one of those small groups of plants that can generate their own heat.
+This aroid can literally melt its way through the snow cover.
+Skunk cabbage hails from the same family of plants as the titan arum, Araceae.
+The inflorescence emerges in early spring before the snow (if there is any) has had a chance to melt.
+Using heat generated via a unique form of metabolic activity, the flowers can reach temperatures of 15-25°C (59-77°F).

 So, why the heat and smell?
 Well, if you like to bloom before the snow melts, you better hope you can at least melt through some of it.
 In deeper areas, skunk cabbage flowers create chimneys in the snow, which helps channel the scent up into the air.
-Though it may seem surprising, there are in fact insects out on early spring days.
+Though it may seem surprising, there are in fact insects out and about during the early days of spring.
 The smell attracts pollinators such as carrion flies and gnats.
 The heat also aids in volatilizing the odor, thus causing it to spread out farther.
 By blooming this early, skunk cabbage assures that its flowers get a majority of the attention.

 I love this plant.
 It is wonderful to see its blooms poking up from underneath the snow.
 After so many months of drab colors and short days, this harbinger of spring is a breath of fresh, albeit stinky, air.